CanadianRunner/Hockey-Gear-Store/README.md

 1) Clone this repository to your desktop.
 2) Navigate to the now installed directory and open in your editor of choice.
-3) Open the directory and `cd to seans-world-map`.
-4) Run `ng serve` for a dev server.
+3) Run the project by clicking the play button.
+This is next to 'DemoApplication' in the top right of the IDE.
-5) Open your browser of choice and navigate to `http://localhost:8080/mainscreen`.
-The application will automatically reload if you change any of the source files.
+4) Open your browser of choice and navigate to `http://localhost:8080/mainscreen`.

 ## Project can be found at:
 https://github.com/CanadianRunner/World-Map